nils-mathieu/piscine-rust/module-10.md

-# Module 10: Threads And Concurency
+# Module 10: Threads And Concurrency

 ## Introduction